Bridalveil Creek Campground

 Groceries are at Wowona (small store) or 45 minutes away at Yosemite Village.

-Showers are in Yosemite Valley at Curry Village or Housekeeping Camp.
+Showers are in Yosemite Valley at Half Dome Village (Formerly Half Dome Village) or Housekeeping Camp.
 See details below.

 Pets are permitted in the campground, but not in the group or horse sites.